Contributed Story: Inside Look at Business in China

 Fraud and spamming

-This was one of several fictitious brands managed by the company.
+The company managed several fictitious brands.
 For its flagship product there were four.
 Selling under multiple fake brands served two purposes:

-- When one “brand” receives a reputation for poor quality, not honoring contracts, etc., others remain unharmed – a diversification strategy of sorts.
+2. When one “brand” receives a reputation for poor quality, not honoring contracts, etc., others remain unharmed – a diversification strategy of sorts.
 It all comes from the same factory.
-I once saw an LED light manufacturer that operated under 20 brand names.
+I once saw a LED light manufacturer that operated under 20 brand names.

 Making things worse for the prospective foreign buyer is that each brand might operate through multiple websites.
-Competitors could be displaced as much as possible from the first pages of Google’s search results.
+Thus competitors could be displaced as much as possible from the first pages of Google’s search results.

-Our company had as many factory workers as people building websites and working on search engine optimization.
+Our company had as many people building websites and working on search engine optimization as factory workers.
 These English majors started at RMB 900 ($150) per month.
 For the highest rankings in Google, competitors’ top keywords were poached using a special software.
-It didn’t matter that these keywords, taken from Chinese competitors, were often in Chinglish (‘equipments’).
+It didn’t matter that these keywords taken from Chinese competitors were often in Chinglish (‘equipments’).
 I could not edit these because, in keeping with the spite theme, appealing to customers is secondary to attacking competitors.
 The keywords were then incorporated into headings and website text.
-Another software was used to alter text just enough to bait the Google system into thinking it was unique enough to be used on multiple websites.
+Another software was used to alter text just enough to bait the Google system into thinking it was unique enough to be used on multiple websites (spinning).

 Then there was link building, for which our company employed ten people.
 Our best link builder could create over 1,000 per day.
 If you maintain a blog, chances are your comments section has been hit by one of our spammers.